 Also, a lot of significant software components in these areas are open-sourced and I want to contribute to them, however, making money by contributing to OSS seems to be very difficult at the moment.

 I think I need to look for opportunities that fit my expertise and interests well.
-If you know any great opportunities, I’d be more than happy to hear from you.
+If you know of any great opportunities, I’d be more than happy to hear from you.

 What about Swift/iOS?